msanwar1991/WorkRequestIntakeSystem/README.md

 * To update previously submitted work request, expand the accordion.
 This allows to modify any previously submitted work request attributes or delete the work request as shown below:
 ![Expand work request accordion to view details](images/image-3.png)
 * The 'Spare Part Required' is predicted as Yes or No through pattern matching.
 This prediction is updated for an existing work request any time the 'Request Details' are updated.

+## Improvement Opportunities

+* Instead of pattern matching, other NLP techniques can be experimented with to predict whether spare parts are needed
+* Work Request can also be evaluated for urgency and given an urgency or priority score based on that
+* Large Language Models (LLM) can be used to analyze the work request and extract key pieces of information

 ## Contact
 For any inquiries or support, please contact the author team at [this email](mailto:saleh.anwar@gmail.com).